wp-plugins/twitter-friends-widget/readme.txt

 = Why doesn't the cache update exactly after x seconds? = The plugin will only check if it needs to be updated when the page displaying the plugin is loaded.
 So if you set the update interval to 3600 seonds, it will update the cache the next time the page is loaded after that hour has passed.

+= How do I delete Friends/ Followers from the plugin? = The ability to delete friends has been integrated into the Twitter Friends menu option.
+The page now displays your friends and followers along with a delete button.

 == Settings ==

 Widget Settings.